-There are 20 names in this directory beginning with the letter B.
+There are currently 20 names in this directory beginning with the letter B.

 A stylistic technique where the singer is either ahead or behind the beat, on purpose.
 Jazz singers typically use this technique, as do some pop singers.